abertschi/ad-free/README.md

 ## Implementation notes
 ### Ad detection
 Advertisement detectors are modularized into implementations of [AdDetectable](./app/src/main/java/ch/abertschi/adfree/detector/AdDetectable.kt).
-An instance of `AdDetectable` can determine if a track being played is a Spotify advertisement or not.
+An instance of `AdDetectable` can determine if a track being played is advertisement or not.

 Ad Free registers an [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService.html) and is therefore able to parse all incoming notifications on Android.
 Notifications shown by Spotify are parsed by implementations of `AdDetectable`: